Skip to main content

 Ston oysters

-Continuing up the coast, you’ll come to Ston, the gateway to Pelješac peninsular.
+Continuing up the coast, you’ll come to Ston, the gateway to the Pelješac peninsular.
 Here, 14th-century defensive walls connect the two tiny settlements of Ston and Mali Ston.
 This fortification system effectively separated the Republic of Ragusa from the Republic of Venice, when the two were bitter rivals.
 You can walk the ramparts, from Ston to Mali Ston, in around half an hour.
 Mali Ston is known for its excellent shellfish, cultivated in the bay, where seawater and freshwater mix.
 So, be sure to taste the oysters, pulled directly from the sea, served with just a squeeze of lemon.

 Neum border crossing